 There are many varieties of white carrots, but some of the most popular ones are Snow, Lunar, Satin, and White Belgian.
 You can find seeds or seedlings at your local nursery or online.

 Prepare the soil

 White carrots prefer deep, loose, sandy loam soil with a pH between 6.0 and 7.5.
 You can test your soil pH with a kit or a meter and adjust it with lime or sulfur.
-You should also add some organic matter, such as compost or manure, to improve the soil structure5 and fertility.
+You should also add some organic matter, such as compost or manure, to improve the soil structure and fertility.

 Sow the seeds

-White carrots can be sown directly in the ground or in containers.
+White carrots can be sown directly in the ground or containers.
 It would be best if you planted them about two inches apart and half an inch deep in rows that are 12 inches apart6.
 You can also thin them out later to give them more growth space.
 It would be best to sow them in early spring or late summer for a fall or winter harvest.

 Water and weed

 White carrots need regular water during the growing season, especially when they are young and developing their roots.
 You should water them deeply and evenly, but avoid overwatering or flooding them.
 It would be best to weed your carrot bed regularly to prevent competition and pests.

 White carrots are ready to harvest when they are about two to three inches in diameter and have a firm texture.
 You can pull them out by hand or use a fork to loosen the soil around them.
 It would help if you harvested them before the first frost or covered them with mulch to protect them from freezing.
 You can store them in a cool, dark, and humid place for several months or refrigerate them for up to two weeks.